maemo-leste/maemo-leste.github.io/content/maemo-leste-update-december-2020.rst

 other pieces of software comprise the GPS/Location stack on Maemo.
 We have successfully reverse-engineered these binaries from Fremantle and work is well underway on integrating them in the Maemo Leste userspace.
-Using liblocation, we can talk to gpsd and retrieve the current location info and provide it to applications like `maep <https://github.com/maemo-leste-extras/maep>_`  that use liblocation as their backend.
-This stack currently uses the DBus protocol to communicate, but liblocation will be modernized and ported to use gpsd's internal libgps library for more proper integration and better power management.
+Using liblocation, we can talk to our location-daemon and retrieve the current location info and provide it to applications like `maep
+<https://github.com/maemo-leste-extras/maep>_`  that use liblocation as their
+backend. location-daemon serves as a central point of gps information on Maemo Leste, and it serves its info over the DBus Message API.
+Internally, location-daemon talks to gpsd using its internal libgps library.
+With this, programs using liblocation can simply gather info from dbus so you can integrate this gps information into your application.

 .. image:: /images/location-control.png
   :height: 296px